grantm/perl-libxml-by-example/source/html.rst

 uninteresting content using ``findnodes()`` and then use ``removeChild()`` to remove that whole section from the :doc:`DOM <dom>` before running your main XPath query.
 Because you're only removing the nodes from the in-memory copy of the document, the original source remains unchanged.
+This technique is used in the :download:`spell-check script </code/590-spell-check.pl>` used to find typos in this document.

 Matching class names
 --------------------